What is PeopleClaim?

 When site users choose the Public Posting option they establish a period of time for negotiating a settlement.
 This can be 10 days, three weeks, four weeks, or more; but not less than 10 days.
 A posting date is established that reflects the time allowed.
 Claims unresolved by this date are automatically posted in the PeopleClaim Registry, a database of unsettled claims that is available to Google and other search engines, as well as PeopleClaim’s search engine.
-(Claimant names and personal information are kept private, but the circumstances of the claim are published in detail.
-At the claimant’s option proposed settlement terms may or may not be disclosed.)
-Claims remain posted until settled or removed by the claimant, or at the request of the claimant.
-As a matter of policy we do not accept such requests from anyone but claimants.
-While posted in the Registry, claims may be viewed by PeopleClaim users, or by anyone whose Web search results include the claim.
+(Claimant names and personal information are kept private, but the circumstances and terms of the claim are published in detail.)
+Claims remain posted until settled or removed by the claimant.
+While posted in the Registry, claims may be viewed by PeopleClaim members and users, or by anyone whose Web search results include the claim.
 Public exposure provides ongoing incentive for the other party to resolve the issue.
 It also offers the possibility of volunteered advice or help from third parties who take an interest in the case.
 Longer term, our hope is that this will contribute to greater transparency and accountability in commercial and other transactions.
 Public posting is an optional paid service, but many claimants recognize the value of the deadline and the public exposure and make use of this option.
 It’s one of our most popular features.

 What prevents people from making false or malicious assertions in their claims?